 In the case of a deep corneal ulcer, more aggressive treatment will be necessary to prevent the ulcer depth from progressing.
 This typically includes multiple eye drops given several times a day, as well as pain and anti-inflammatory medications by mouth.
 In severe cases, referral to a veterinary ophthalmologist for corneal surgery to place a graft onto the ulcer may be necessary to stabilize the cornea and prevent rupture of the eye.

-Dr. Gervais performing a keratectomy after a corneal ulcer worsened and removal of the diseased layers of the cornea was needed:
+a keratectomy on a patient after a corneal ulcer worsened and removal of the diseased layers of the cornea was needed:

 Healing: Follow-up Care is Crucial